remarkjs/remark-github/readme.md

 field.
 In the browser, or when overwriting this, you can pass a `repository` in `options`.

+By default, mentions are wrapped in `strong` nodes (which render to `<strong>` in HTML), to simulate the look of mentions on GitHub.
+However, this creates different HTML markup, as the GitHub site applies these styles using CSS.
+Pass `mentionStrong: false` to turn off this behaviour.

 ## License

 [MIT][license] © [Titus Wormer][author]